 One client generated 99% of the revenue so I created a mini-version instead without all the costs and time associated with running a bigger platform.
 You can read about my business failure in the post entitled, “What I Learned From Business Failure“.

 The other idea I have is to build a business off the Financial Samurai platform.
 I’ve got to either come up with a product or a partnership with a bigger business.
-Things are in the works.
+Things are in the works, but I’ve already failed at getting into a couple startup incubators.
 If anybody has any ideas and wants to be a co-founder CTO, feel free to shoot me an e-mail.

 FINANCIAL BUFFER #6: INVESTING